hyperspy/hyperspy/doc/user_guide/io.rst

 Hyperspy is able to read and write data too all the image formats supported by `the Python Image Library <http://www.pythonware.com/products/pil/>`_ (PIL).
 This includes png, pdf, gif etc.

-It is important to note that all the image formats only support 8-bit files, what may incur in dynamic range loss in most cases.
-It is therefore highly discouraged to use any image format (with the exception of :ref:`tiff-format` that uses another library) to store data.
+It is important to note these image formats only support 8-bit files, what may incur in dynamic range loss in most cases.
+It is therefore highly discouraged to use any image format (with the exception of :ref:`tiff-format` that uses another library) to store data for analysis purposes.

 .. _tiff-format:

 TIFF
 ----

-Since version 4.1 Hyperspy can read and write 2D and 3D TIFF files using using Christoph Gohlke's tifffile library, in particular it supports can be reading and writing TIFF, BigTIFF, OME-TIFF, STK, LSM, NIH, and FluoView files,mainly uncompressed and losslessly compressed 2**(0 to 6) bit integer,16, 32 and 64-bit float, grayscale and RGB(A) images, which are commonly used in bio-scientific imaging.
+Since version 4.1 Hyperspy can read and write 2D and 3D TIFF files using using Christoph Gohlke's tifffile library.
+In particular it supports can be reading and writing TIFF, BigTIFF, OME-TIFF, STK, LSM, NIH, and FluoView files,mainly uncompressed and losslessly compressed 2**(0 to 6) bit integer,16, 32 and 64-bit float, grayscale and RGB(A) images, which are commonly used in bio-scientific imaging.
 See `the library webpage <http://www.lfd.uci.edu/~gohlke/code/tifffile.py.html>`_ for more details.